*If you are interested in submitting a grant application, please contact Faith Mills at email@example.com*

 Project can be sustained without further grant infusions.

 - How will the project be sustained?

 - If there is an operational budget for the project please identify how these costs will be met on an ongoing basis?

 Applications for Greater Good grants are received by February 28th and August 31st each year.
 Awards are made by April 1 and October 1 of each year.

-Applications are submitted in electronically by 5:00 PM MT on the due date through Panhandle Partnership Greater Good Grants application portal.
+Applications are submitted electronically by 5:00 PM MT on the due date through Panhandle Partnership Greater Good Grants application portal.